GlitchBoii/discord-user-bot/README.md

 DISCLAIMER
 For educational purpases only!
 If you use this bot on your main Discord account I am not responsible for it getting banned.

 "[...]
-Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is forbidden, and can result in an account termination if found." - quote Discord TOS
+Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is forbidden, and can result in an account termination if found." - Discord TOS

 DESCRIPTION

 Small discord "self-bot" for mainly made for backing up your account data.
 Will be developed and update with time.
-It uses a greate python wrapper for discord api https://github.com/Rapptz/discord.py
+It uses a great python wrapper for discord api https://github.com/Rapptz/discord.py

 SETUP